onefoursix/streamsets-sch3.x-sdk-examples/README.md

 ### [notify-on-missed-execution.py](python/notify-on-missed-execution.py)

-This script detects if a Job has missed its scheduled execution, and if so it sends a notification email.
+This script detects if a Job has missed its scheduled execution, and if so, it sends a notification email.

 The script can be run using cron at the appropriate interval